 Ease of use

-That said, it works very well if you just want access to your files, photos, and contacts across platforms.
+That said, it works very well if you just want seamless access to your files, photos, and contacts across platforms.

 Comparison with competitors